 Were your photo sessions or session packages unique in some way?
 There needs to be something that sets them apart aside from just a lower price.

 Potential clients should see your entire offering and think “I need this in my life!”
 Examine your theme and set.
 Did your set look a lot like another photographer’s in the area?
 Was it too specific and the theme didn’t appeal to a wide enough audience?

 And scrutinize your promo images and ad copy…did they truly reflect the once-in-a-season opportunity vibe you were going for?
 Or did you just sort of say “I’m offering minis!” and expect folks to come running?

 Do you have a big enough client base?

 If you just started your photography business, it might simply be too soon to expect fully-booked mini sessions.
 You might have wonderful images and be the best photographer in a 200-mile radius.
 But if you haven’t built client relationships and found a base of your ideal clients for regular sessions, why should your mini-sessions be in demand?
 Maybe your time and energy need to be spent engaging with your community and building your reputation first.
 Mini-sessions can come later.

 If your mini-session offerings fall flat and fail to book your desired number of clients, examine your process and see where you can make improvements.
 Regroup and try again after you’ve spent some time building your client base and your business.
-One failed mini-session doesn’t mean that you’ll never be successful at minis!
+One failed mini-session doesn’t mean that you’ll never be successful at organizing mini sessions!